stjepanantolovic/AgencyHeist/README.md

 # AgencyHeist

-#U MSSQLu Run seeding script from folder
+#In MSSQLu Run seeding script from folder DbSeedingScripts